Train Your Partner to Be a Daddy Doula

-Let’s talk about your partner for a sec.
+Let’s talk about it.

-But when it comes to birth prep?
-He’s not exactly binge-reading childbirth books or watching water birth documentaries in his spare time. 😅
+He’s not exactly diving into childbirth books or watching labor videos in his free time.

 It’s simply a partner who’s been trained to support you physically, emotionally, and confidently through pregnancy and birth.